-- During the first class period I random distribute students to fourperson teams.
-This sends the message that teams will be used during the course, and helps students get to know one another (students typically come from several departments). - 2.
+- During the first class period I randomly distribute students to four-person teams.
+This sends the message that teams will be used during the course and helps students get to know one another (students typically come from several departments). - 2.
 During the second or third class I ask students to complete a team membership preference card.
-Several students (up to 1⁄4 of the class) don't express preferences or list the students in their randomly formed team.
-I then form four-member teams; honoring their preferences (I usually put up to two people who expressed preferences together, and their put two pairs together).
+Several students (up to one-fourth of the class) do not express preferences or list the students in their randomly formed team.
+I then form four-member teams; honoring their preferences (I usually put up to two people who expressed preferences together and then put two pairs together).
 This is their base team and first task team. - 3.
-I change task team membership one-to-two more times during the semester but the base team membership remains the same.
+I change task-team membership one to two more times during the semester but the base team membership remains the same.